This item is 4 years and 11 months old; some content may no longer be current.

 Download Full Audit »

-Over the winter months, thousands of people across New Zealand will present to primary care with sore ears and throats, nasal and sinus congestion, coughs and colds.* Many of these symptoms are caused by viral infections and antibiotic treatment is not appropriate.
-In some cases there may be bacterial infection present but the infection will be self-limiting and the adverse effects of antibiotics may outweigh potential benefits.
+Over the winter months, thousands of people across New Zealand will present to primary care with winter illnesses, i.e. sore ears and throats, nasal and sinus congestion, coughs and colds.* The COVID-19 pandemic has added another layer of complexity to the management of patients with these symptoms.
+Many winter illness symptoms are caused by viral infections and antibiotic treatment is not appropriate.
+In some cases, there may be bacterial infection present but the infection will be self-limiting and the adverse effects of antibiotics may outweigh potential benefits

-While in most cases antibiotics are not required for winter illnesses, there will always be people who do need antibiotics.
-The challenge is in identifying these situations.
-In general, antibiotic treatment for winter illnesses should be considered in people who have a known or likely bacterial infection and are at increased risk of developing systemic complications; this includes those who are systemically very unwell, young infants, frail elderly people or those who have co-morbidities such as immune suppression, diabetes or significant heart, lung, renal, liver or neuromuscular disease.
-People with a history of hospitalisations and children of premature birth are also often at increased risk.
-People with some specific infections generally require antibiotics, e.g. pneumonia, pertussis, or acute otitis media or sore throat in some patient groups.
+There will be, however, some scenarios in which antibiotics are appropriate.
+In general, antibiotic treatment for winter illnesses should be considered in patients who have a known or likely bacterial infection and are at increased risk of developing systemic complications; this includes those who are systemically very unwell, young infants, frail or older people, or those who have co-morbidities, e.g. immune suppression, diabetes or significant heart, lung, renal, liver or neuromuscular disease.
+Also, people with a history of hospitalisations and children of premature birth are often at increased risk of developing systemic complications.
+People with certain specific infections generally require antibiotics, e.g. pneumonia, pertussis, or acute otitis media or sore throat in some groups.

-For the majority of people with upper respiratory tract infections symptomatic treatment will offer better outcomes than antibiotics, which will not be indicated in most cases.
+For most people with upper respiratory tract infections, symptomatic treatment will offer better outcomes than antibiotics (which will not be indicated in most cases).
 Providing patients or caregivers with clear information about when antibiotics are appropriate, supportive treatments and the expected duration of symptoms can help reduce unnecessary antibiotic use over the winter period.

-Refer to the bpacnz antibiotics guide for indications for antibiotic treatment for common winter illnesses: www.bpac.org.nz/antibiotics/guide.aspx
+Refer to the bpacnz antibiotics guide for indications for antibiotic treatment for common winter illnesses: bpac.org.nz/antibiotics/guide.aspx

 Summary

-Ideally, antibiotics for winter illnesses should be prescribed for people with a known or likely bacterial infection and for those who are at increased risk of developing systemic complications.
-There are also other specific conditions and clinical circumstances where antibiotics are usually required, e.g. all people with pneumonia or pertussis and some people with sore throat, acute otitis media or sinus symptoms.
+Ideally, antibiotics for winter illnesses should only be prescribed for patients with a known or likely bacterial infection, and for those who are at increased risk of developing systemic complications.
+There are also other specific conditions and clinical circumstances where antibiotics are indicated, e.g. pneumonia, pertussis and some groups with sore throat, acute otitis media or sinus symptoms.

 For each patient who presents with a winter illness, review their notes and record the following information: